coinspect/learn-evm-attacks/test/Access_Control/PunkProtocol/README.md

 ## Step-by-step
 1. Call `init` to set yourself as owner
-2. Call `emergencyExit` to withdraw tokens
+2. Call `withdrawToForge` to withdraw tokens

 ## Detailed Description
 The Punk protocol pools did not prevent someone from calling `initialize` after